1. How to Put Achievements on a CV: List for 2024

 Benefits of key achievements on a CV

 Past behaviour is generally considered a good predictor of future actions, based on behavioural decision-making theory.
-If you achieved something for a previous employer, you likely possess the skills, experience, and work ethic needed to achieve similar successes for a future boss.
+If you achieved something for a previous employer, you likely possess the skills (both hard skills and soft skills), experience, and work ethic needed to achieve similar successes for a future boss.
 This is incredibly useful information for a recruiter or a hiring manager.

-Achievements also indirectly point to other invaluable insights into your suitability for a given role.
+Achievements on a CV also indirectly point to other invaluable insights into your suitability for a given role.
 They indicate the skills you possess and at what proficiency level you have them.
 They can also provide indirect evidence of how well you could cooperate with colleagues and others.

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.